Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.05 Understanding SQL Relationships, Foreign Keys and Inner Joins/README.md

 The `customer_id` field will store the customer who made the order and will act as a foreign key referencing the `customers` table.
 Similarly, the `product_id` field will form a relationship with the `products` table.

 Set the `id` field as the primary key for the `orders` table.
 You can also specify foreign keys.
 The foreign key links tables together and establishes the relationship.
 For example, in the `orders` table, if there is a person with id 3, the foreign key field indicates that this order was made by someone in the `customers` table with id 3.
 This allows retrieval of all data associated with that order.

+## Defining Foreign Keys in SQL

+Set the `customer_id` field as a foreign key referencing the `customers` table and its primary key field, `id`.
+Do the same for the `product_id` field, referencing the `products` table and its `id` field.

+If the concept of primary key and foreign key is unfamiliar, refer to documentation on W3Schools to understand how relationships are established in SQL using these keys.

+After correcting any syntax errors, such as using the correct brackets, running the command will create the `orders` table.
+The table will have four fields: `id` (primary key), `order_number`, `customer_id` (foreign key), and `product_id` (foreign key).
+These foreign keys link the `orders` table with the `customers` and `products` tables.